Have you ever wondered how to start a health, food, or fitness blog?

 - This particular blog helps me stay accountable and connect with others on my weight-loss journey.

 I totally believe that there’s room for anyone and everyone in the blogging world.
-I may not ever be one of the best fitness bloggers, but that’s okay because I love it.
+Although I may not ever be one of the best fitness bloggers, it’s okay because I love it.
 I also love telling people about blogging because I think anyone can do it!
 Plus, if you use it for accountability, it can be a huge tool for your weight-loss.
 If you’re a foodie or health nut, it can allow you to pursue your passions and make money doing it!

 Seriously, anyone can start a blog!